promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_2.md

 ---
 ## End-to-end Testing ##

-Here, we will stay in the same branch we switched to in the previous sextion on "Unit Tests", `account-detail-e2e-testing`.
+Let's switch to the branch corresponding to the [last PR](https://github.com/promesante/accounts-api/pull/5) for this endpoint: `account-detail-e2e-testing`.

-So, let's switch the REPL back to our `user` namespace: being in the REPL, press `C-c M-n` and type `user`; it can be auto-completed by just typing the first characters.

 This e2e testing session will begin and end in exactly the same way as our previous one on the last interceptor set, branch `account-detail-db`.